What is P&ID (Piping and Instrumentation Diagram)?

 Here are some of the P&ID (Piping and Instrumentation Diagram) instrument symbols you are most likely to encounter in the processing industry:

-1. Instruments - devices used for measurement and control of fluids and material streams.
+Devices used for measurement and control of fluids and material streams.
 They measure, display, and control parameters such as flow, temperature, pressure, etc.

 Instruments are identified on the P&ID diagram through their tagging code (according to a tagging convention included in the Lead Sheet), while the graphic symbol of the instrument represents how it can be accessed and operated, rather than what the device's function is (for example, a pressure gauge can be represented by the same graphic symbol as level transmitter – they will be identified through their tags).

-3. Communication/Signal Lines - Lines representing process control systems, with different signal types to communicate information between components, instruments, and the control system computers.
+Lines representing process control systems, with different signal types to communicate information between components, instruments, and the control system computers.

 There are dozens of different equipment types that are used in process engineering, and each one of them can be drawn differently on Piping and Instrumentation Diagrams according to a given company's guidelines.
 Below, you can see some of the examples of the most common ones.